-- Chestnut Lake permits one-piece bathing suits and two-piece bathing suits like "tankinis" for campers.
-This policy has been updated for 2023. - T-Shirts or other clothing with inappropriate wording or graphics are not permitted. - Clothing that allows underwear and/or bras to be visible should not be brought to camp. - All items on the Packing List with the "Everything Camper" link should come to camp no other branded gear is required. - Clothing intended to be worn as a costume that objectifies campers themselves or others, including other cultures should not be brought to camp.
+- Chestnut Lake permits one-piece bathing suits and two-piece bathing suits like "tankinis" for campers. - T-Shirts or other clothing with inappropriate wording or graphics are not permitted. - Clothing that allows underwear and/or bras to be visible should not be brought to camp. - Clothing intended to be worn as a costume that objectifies campers themselves or others, including other cultures should not be brought to camp.